sarrietav-dev/braindump/content/source material/books/Disciplines of a Godly man.md

 - Intimacy: You'll enjoy intimacy with God because He rejoices with the heart in which truth resides.
 - Elevation: Integrity brings more integrity.
 Honesty leads to honesty and characters creates more character.
 - Evangelism: Integrity acts as a magnet for Christ.

+Integrity can be seen as habitual honesty.
+We have to keep sowing this habit for truth to be something we do without thinking.
+We have to keep the high standard of truth that our Lord call us to have.

+# The tongue

+In his epistle, James talks about the tongue:

+> [!quote]
+> **3** When we put bits into the mouths of horses to make them obey us, we can turn the whole animal.
+>
+> **4** Or take ships as an example.
+Although they are so large and are driven by strong winds, they are steered by a very small rudder wherever the pilot wants to go.
+>
+> **5** Likewise, the tongue is a small part of the body, but it makes great boasts.
+Consider what a great forest is set on fire by a small spark.
+>
+> **6** The tongue also is a fire, a world of evil among the parts of the body.
+It corrupts the whole body, sets the whole course of one’s life on fire, and is itself set on fire by hell.
+>
+> — James 3:3-6

+The tongue may be small, but it has great power.
+History shows how words can move millions—Hitler used his speech to bring destruction, while Churchill used his to bring hope and victory.

+James compares the tongue to a fire.
+A small spark can burn down entire cities, just as careless or harmful words can ruin lives.
+If we use our words to hurt others, we will be judged for the damage we cause.

+I liked the example of the black widow spider.
+It injects acid into its prey, melting the insides while the outside looks fine.

+In the same way, we can damage people’s hearts with words like guilt, humiliation, and harsh opinions.
+On the outside, they may seem okay, but inside, they are deeply hurt.

+These kinds of hurtful words come in many forms, such as:

+- Gossip
+- Insults
+- Flattery that is not sincere
+- Criticism meant to tear others down
+- Making people feel small or unimportant

+Some people think they have the right to humiliate others by using their shortcomings, whether in public or private.
+But the truth is, most people already know their weaknesses and want to improve.
+Shaming them does not help.

+Sometimes, people bring others down just to feel better about themselves.
+Others may gossip simply because they have nothing important to say.

+James warns that no matter how often we go to church, pray, or read the Bible—if we do not control our words, our faith is empty.
+"For out of the abundance of the heart, the mouth speaks" (Luke 6:45).

+This does not mean that a Christian who slips and says a bad word now and then has a worthless faith.
+Instead, it is about those who constantly speak without control—hurting others, spreading lies, or gossiping.

+We need both God's help and personal effort to control our tongues.
+Our words can be destructive, but they can also be a blessing.
+With our tongues, we can:

+- Share the Gospel
+- Encourage and help others
+- Bring healing
+- Praise God

+We should ask God to purify our words, just as He purified Isaiah’s lips in Isaiah 6:5.
+We need to pray regularly for wisdom in how we speak.

+Finally, we should train ourselves to:

+- Always speak the truth with love.
+- Avoid gossip.
+- Stay away from fake compliments.
+- Stop making crude jokes, mocking others, or using sarcasm to hurt.
+- Memorize Bible verses that teach us to use our words wisely.

+> Who keeps the tongue does keep his soul. — Charles Spurgeon.